Imam bayıldı (imam bayildi); it’s one of those dishes – along with shepherd’s salad – that we always loved to eat when we first moved to Turkey.

 Our recipe serves two people if you’re eating just the aubergines or four people if you’re eating it with accompaniments.

 If you have leftovers, you can also put it in the fridge and eat it the following day.

 - 2 large onions peeled, halved & sliced into half moons

-- 1 red pepper deseeded & cut into thin strips approx 1 inch long
+- 1 red pepper deseeded & cut into thin strips approximately 1 inch long

 - 1 green pointed pepper deseeded & cut into thin strips (optional)